clockuru/cse15l-lab-reports/lab2.md

 import java.net.URISyntaxException;

 class Handler implements URLHandler {
-    // The one bit of state on the server: a number that will be manipulated by
+    // The one bit of state on the server: a chat log that will be manipulated by
-    // various requests.
+    // various requests by users in the URL.
     String messageHistory = "";

     public String handleRequest(URI url) {